 April 2020 Book Club read “The Alchemist,” by Paulo Coelho.
 Book Club met using Zoom.
 We downloaded the Zoom technology and passwords.
 Attending were the following: Kay Belt (Leader), John Herron (his wife Stephanie chose the book but didn’t share her thoughts), Joan Froelich, Coleen Schumm (and Michael) who knew the book as a book read by their children as students, and me (Irvana).
 I used Audible to listen to the book, because I had not read “The Alchemist”.
 It was a story of a young man on a trek to find himself, his treasures and loves.

 March Book was “American Dirt,” by Jeanine Cummins.
 Due to the contagious nature of the Coronavirus, Christian Church of Arlington Heights is holding all meetings virtually, using a “Zoom” appointment app.
 This includes Book Club.
 Those attending included Kay Belt, our fearless leader, Sue Minarik, who suggested the book, John Herron, Peg Zimmerman, Colleen and Mike Schumm, and Allie Lundblad who got us looking at the correct Zoom link.
-Readers thought is a good book that deserved accolades it is receiving.
+Readers thought is a good book.

 February book was “Picking Cotton”, a memoir by three contributors.
 The book begins with a rape and how a wrong man is accused.
 Man’s name is Cotton.
 It accounts the horrible consequences of “bias” as fallible human brains wrongly accuse individuals.
 Our jails are filled with such wrongly accused.
 In cases of trauma for rape or murder, our human brains can identify innocent people.